telerik/kendo-ui-core/docs/controls/data-management/grid/excel-export.md

 ## Known Limitations

+* There is a system-specific limit of the maximum size of the exported file.
+For large data sets we recommend using the [Document Processing Library](http://docs.telerik.com/devtools/document-processing/introduction) server-side solution.
+The [RadSpreadStreamProcessing](http://docs.telerik.com/devtools/document-processing/libraries/radspreadstreamprocessing/overview) component is particularly suited for large data sets.
 * As discussed in the previous section, exporting in older browsers, such as Internet Explorer 9 and Safari, requires the implementation of a server proxy.
 For more information on this, refer to [the `proxyUrl` configuration section](/api/javascript/ui/grid#configuration-excel.proxyURL).
 * If you use Kendo UI Q2 2014 SP2 (2014.2.1008) or older, exporting requires a custom implementation and there are two ways to approach the task:
     * Use a server-side implementation to directly export the data that is otherwise displayed by the Grid.